Please ring +44 1624 451220 with any queries or to check times for wool intake.

 The Control of Wool (Isle of Man) Order

-This details the price per kilo of wool, based upon the description or grade of wool, to be paid by the department: all wool must be sold to the department.
-Where wools have faults etc, are heavy with grease etc, or are inferior, deductions will be made from the quoted prices.
-A new Order is made each year.
-Purchase prices are based on the average price achieved for the grade at auction in the previous year less ‘British Wool Marketing Board’ marketing costs.
+This details the price per kilo of wool, based upon the description or grade of wool, to be paid by the Department.
+Where wools have faults etc, are heavy with grease etc, or are inferior, deductions will be made.
+The prices paid to producers are based on the average price achieved for the grade of wool at auction less Wool Control charges and 'British Wool Marketing Board' marketing costs.

 For further information contact: